bilke/Craft-Docs/source/installation.rst

     .. container:: tip

-       We recommend you set set the default charset to “utf8” and collation to “utf8_unicode_ci”.
+       We recommend you set the default charset to “utf8” and collation to “utf8_unicode_ci”.

 #.
 Upload the craft/ folder to the folder above the web root on your server.